First Published June 29th 2012 by Andy Hinds

 The kids didn’t want anything to do with them.

-Then it was time to board the ferry for a ten-minute ride over to Coronado.
+Then it was time to board the ferry (Best Umbrella Pushchair in hand) for a ten-minute ride over to Coronado.

 Once we got to our destination, we ate way too much seafood at a nice Italian restaurant near the ferry landing.